-The ANS Committee recognizes that constraints on nuclear waste management exist at multiple levels, including federal legislation (principally the Nuclear Waste Policy Act of 1982, as amended [NWPA]), regulatory requirements (both generic and site specific), and site selection guidelines developed in the past by the U.S. Department of Energy.
+The ANS Committee recognizes that constraints on nuclear waste management exist at multiple levels, including federal legislation (principally the Nuclear Waste Policy Act of 1982, as amended [NWPA], which tasks the EPA with developing generic standards); regulatory requirements (both generic and site specific); and site selection guidelines developed in the past by the U.S. Department of Energy.
 Nonbinding recommendations regarding best practices may also be developed in the future by both regulators and the implementing organization.
-Most of these topics are outside the scope of the ANS Committee's consideration; the committee recognizes that much remains to be done in each of these areas but we have focused our recommendations on topics that we believe are appropriately addressed in generic standards governing all potential disposal sites.
-We also note that there are statutory constraints placed on the EPA and the NRC by the terms of the NWPA and that future congressional action may be helpful to facilitate new rulemaking.
-With that in mind, the ANS Committee believes it would be useful to the radioactive waste disposal community to provide its recommendations and observations on the postclosure aspects of generic disposal standards that are protective of public health, safety, and the environment; consistent with international best practices; and implementable through established licensing processes.
+Most of these topics are outside the scope of the ANS Committee's consideration; the Committee recognizes that much remains to be done in each of these areas but we have focused our recommendations on topics we believe are appropriately addressed in generic standards governing all potential deep geologic disposal concepts and sites and all present and future waste forms requiring deep geologic disposal, regardless of reactor technology and commercial or defense origin.
+We also note that there are statutory constraints placed on the EPA (and also on the NRC, which is responsible for developing and implementing licensing criteria for repositories for commercial-origin wastes) by the terms of the NWPA and other laws and that future congressional action may be helpful to facilitate new rulemaking.
+The Committee has chosen not to comment on possible future legislation; our recommendations are limited narrowly to the scientific public health and safety and environmental protection content of the EPA's generic disposal standards.

+With these points in mind, the ANS Committee believes it would be useful to the radioactive waste disposal community to provide its recommendations and observations on the postclosure aspects of generic disposal standards that are protective of public health, safety, and the environment; consistent with international best practices; and implementable through established licensing processes.